 A great question.
-Follow this link to see our weekend class gear list- What should I take for a Wilderness Survival Weekend.
+Here is useful information on the California weekend survival class gear list- What should I take for a Wilderness Survival Weekend.

 Tip 1.
 Consider where and time of year you will be camping the most.
-With dryer regions like Colorado and Utah, a goose down bag is a great option.
+With dryer regions like the eastern and desert country of California.
+A goose down bag is a great option.

 Tip 2.
-But if your like me and camp in both wet and dry area's, I go with a synthetic bag.
-The reason is down is vulnerable to wet and damp.
-Down will lose its heat generating loft when wet.
+But if your like me and camp in both wet and dry area's of northern California.
+Then go with a synthetic bag.
+Goose down will compress and lose its heat generating loft when wet.
 Plus, natural down is very difficult to dry out on the trail.

 Synthetic sleeping bags are better because

 - they are resistance to moisture

 - do not loose as much loft when wet

 Another tip, if your camping in both warm and cold weather during the year.
 You will want to consider buying two sleeping bags.
 One for summer conditions and one for cold freezing conditions.

 For camping during class in the California summer you can generally get by with a moderate performing tent.
 The problem with a 1-season rated tent is they do not preform well in heavy wind or driving rain.